Navigating The Legal System: Protecting Children From Abuse In Custody Battles

 A guardian ad litem may be appointed by the court to represent the child’s interests in custody proceedings.
 The guardian ad litem investigates the circumstances of the case, interviews relevant parties, and makes recommendations to the court based on what is in the child’s best interests.

-See also Impact Of Child Support On Financial Planning
+See also North Carolina Child Support Guidelines

 Child-Centered Approach